Step 1 of 2 · ~8 minutes

 claude

-If you're following Step 2 first, cd into ~/Desktop/second-brain-harness first so the session opens in the right folder.
+If you're following Step 2 first, cd into ~/Desktop/second-brain-os first so the session opens in the right folder.

 What each integration gives you